Wood duck: Food and feeding

+Vocalizations and mating calls

+The wood duck has distinctive vocalizations that play an important role in communication, particularly during mating season.
+The male's primary call is a rising whistle, described as "jeeeeee," while females produce several distinct calls including a drawn-out, rising squeal "do weep do weep" when flushed, and a sharp "cr-r-ek, cr-e-ek" as an alarm call.

+During courtship displays, wood ducks employ specific mating calls to attract partners and establish pair bonds.
+These calls are characterized by their melodic, whistling quality and are often accompanied by visual displays such as head-bobbing and wing-flashing.
+The vocalizations vary between males and females, with each sex having specific calls for different social contexts including mate attraction, territorial defense, and maintaining contact with mates and offspring.

 Conservation

 The population of the wood duck was in serious decline in the late 19th century as a result of severe habitat loss and market hunting for both meat and plumage for the ladies' hat market in Europe.
-By the beginning of the 20th century, wood ducks had virtually disappeared from much of their former range.
-In response to the Migratory Bird Treaty established in 1916 and enactment of the U.S. Migratory Bird Treaty Act of 1918, wood duck populations began to recover slowly.
-By ending unregulated hunting and taking measures to protect remaining habitat, wood duck populations began to rebound in the 1920s.
-The development of the artificial nesting box in the 1930s gave an additional boost to wood duck production.
-More information on the efficacy of nest boxes can be found in the Conservation Evidence webpage.
+By the beginning of the 20th century, wood ducks had become rare, almost disappearing in many areas.
+In response to the Migratory Bird Treaty, established in 1916, and enactment of the U.S. Migratory Bird Treaty Act of 1918, wood ducks finally began to repopulate.
+By enforcing existing hunting regulations and protecting woodland and marsh habitat, wood duck populations began to rebound starting in the 1920s.
+The erection of nesting boxes starting in the 1930s further assisted wood duck conservation.
+A synopsis of evidence from multiple studies performed by Williams et al. (2020) concluded that providing artificial nesting sites for wildfowl, including wood ducks, is beneficial.
 Wood duck boxes have been found to be less effective than natural, hollow, dead trees but remain overall beneficial for the population.

 Landowners as well as park and refuge managers can encourage wood ducks by building wood duck nest boxes near lakes, ponds, and streams.
 Fulda, Minnesota, has adopted the wood duck as an unofficial mascot, and a large number of nest boxes can be found in the area.

-Expanding North American beaver populations throughout the wood duck's range have also helped the population rebound as beavers create an ideal forested wetland habitat for wood ducks.
+Expanding North American beaver (Castor canadensis) populations throughout the wood duck's range have also helped the population rebound as beavers create an ideal forested wetland habitat for wood ducks.

 The population of the wood duck has increased a great deal in the last several years.
 The increase has been due to the work of many people constructing wood duck boxes and conserving vital habitat for the wood ducks to breed.
 During the open waterfowl season, U.S. hunters have been allowed to take only two wood ducks per day in the Atlantic and Mississippi Flyways.
 However, for the 2008–2009 season, the limit was raised to three.
 The wood duck limit remains at two in the Central Flyway and at seven in the Pacific Flyway.
 It is the second most commonly hunted duck in North America, after the mallard.